🥑 3 simple steps to lose weight as fast as possible. Read now

 Side effects

-Like ephedrine, synephrine may have serious side effects related to the heart.
-It may also be addictive.
+Synephrine could have serious heart-related side effects and may also be addictive.

 Prescription medications for weight loss